Nevele Grand Hotel: Redevelopment efforts

 In May 2012, Nevele Investors LLC, a subsidiary of Claremont Partners Ltd. (which had purchased the resort), announced that the Nevele Grande would undergo a $500 million redevelopment to turn it into a resort and casino, subject to approval of state legislation to allow casino gaming.
 The 1966 tower and entrance lobby, ice skating rink, and golf course would be retained in the new complex.
 Although the state rejected the proposal to bring gambling to the project in 2014, a developer planned to incorporate the hotel into new mega sports complex with construction to begin in 2017.
 In March 2019, the developer said that funding had not been secured and that there was no timetable regarding the planned project’s future.
 It never materialized and the property continued to deteriorate.
 By January 2022, a New York-based property developer was proposing to redevelop the site for hotel and residential use.

 On September 29, 2023, the Nevele was sold for $5 million to 1100 Arrow LLC as part of plans by New York City-based developer Somerset Partners to demolish remnants of the former Borscht Belt hotel in favor of a new facility with lodging, accompanied by a 126-unit housing development.
 The former golf course is to be transformed into "...a low maintenance landscape with focused native planting..."

-On the night of March 19, 2024, a fire broke out within the Winter Building, the oldest building on the property, taking over 15 hours to tame.
+On the night of March 19, 2024, a fire broke out within the winter lodge, the oldest building on the property, taking over 15 hours to tame.
 The source of the fire was unknown at the time.
 As of August 2024, the property was reported to still be in a state of neglect and abandonment.

 On the morning of Saturday, January 11, 2025, a two-alarm fire consumed a majority of the main building, including the lobby and dining room.